over-light/proxima/docs/proxi.md

 * `proxi node balance` displays token balance on the usual (ED25519) address and on chains, controlled by the wallet's account in the LRB branch.
    Token balance is sum of tokens contained in non-chain outputs plus sum of balances contained in chain outputs.

-* `proxi node chains` displays all chain outputs controlled by the account on LRB state
+* `proxi node mychains` displays all chain outputs controlled by the account on the LRB state

 * `proxi node transfer <amount> -t "<target address>"` sends tokens from the wallet's account to the target address.
   For example command `proxi node transfer 1000 -t "a(0x370563b1f08fcc06fa250c59034acfd4ab5a29b60640f751d644e9c3b84004d0)"`